-The Group has the following objectives in managing capital: (i) to comply with the capital requirements set for the Bank by the National Bank of Ukraine, and (ii) to safeguard the Group's ability to continue as a going concern.
-The management believes that total capital under management of the Group equals the amount of equity as shown in the statement of financial position.
-The amount of capital that the Group managed as of 31 December 2015 was UAH 705,197 thousand (31 December 2014: UAH 259,334 thousand).
+The Bank has the following objectives in managing capital: (i) to comply with the capital requirements set for the Bank by the National Bank of Ukraine, and (ii) to ensure the Bank's ability to continue as a going concern.
+Management believes that total capital under Bank's management equals the amount of equity as shown in the statement of financial position.
+Capital under Bank's management amounts to UAH 829,956 thousand as at 31 December 2015 (31 December 2014: UAH 363,991thousand).
 The Bank's compliance with capital adequacy ratios set by the National Bank of Ukraine is monitored on the ten day basis.
 Other objectives of capital management are evaluated annually.

-During 2014, the Group received USD 6,021 thousand of non-repayable financial assistance from its Parent Company, PKO BP S.A. aimed to prevent incompliance with capital requirements.
+During 2014, the Bank received USD 6,021 thousand of non-repayable financial assistance from its Parent Company, PKO BP S.A. aimed to prevent incompliance with capital requirements.
 This transaction is recognised in equity.

-In September 2015 the Bank, based on the guarantee letter from its Parent Company (PKO BP S.A.) obtained a permission from the NBU to early repay the subordinated debt of USD 15,000 thousand received from PKO BP S.A. in 2010 provided that the Parent Company will contribute this amount for Bank's share capital increase purposes.
+In September 2015, the Bank, based on the guarantee letter issued by its Parent Company (PKO BP S.A.) obtained a permission from the NBU to early repay the subordinated debt of USD 15,000 thousand received from PKO BP S.A. in 2010 provided that the Parent Company will contribute this amount for Bank's share capital increase purposes.
 The amount of UAH 330,000 thousand was received by the Bank and accounted for as the unregistered share capital contribution as at the date of the financial statements.